 Winning expensive items (TVs, iPads, iPods, etc) takes skill and patience, so you get your feet wet with smaller auctions first (low value gift cards, etc).
 Look at the end prices of past auctions to figure out the best times of day and most logical items to bid on.

-3. Only play on a websites with a Buy it Now option.
+3. Only play on a websites that offer a Buy it Now option or a clear commitment to transparency.

 If you’re new to the game, we’d encourage you to try out one of the more reputable sites listed below: